CondensedMilk7/primordial-soup-static/src/articles/blindingly-bright-side.md

 Positive psychology claims that anyone can reach their goals if their attitude is positive enough: "Optimism is a tool to help the individual achieve the goals he has for himself" (Seligman, 2006, p.291).
-To this Seligman (2006) adds that the goals must be realistic and achievable.
+To this, Seligman (2006) adds that the goals must be realistic and achievable.
 This reasoning contradicts itself: On the one hand, if a person sets a goal that is realistic and achievable, how is it any different from the plans that would be successfully undertaken anyway?
 On the other